Skip to content

 yellowbar

-Organized by the Artificial Intelligence Initiative with faculty across East Texas A&M University.
+Organized by the Artificial Intelligence Initiative, composed of faculty and staff from East Texas A&M University.

 Why high school educators should attend: